erickjvallejo/qr_reader_flutter/README.md

-# qrreaderapp
+# QR Reader App

-A new Flutter application.
+A new Flutter application to get QR Code to open web pages or geolocation.

 ## Getting Started